Foreign policy of the Biden administration: Israel and Palestine conflict

-On April 18, 2024, the Biden Administration vetoed a UN resolution for Palestinian statehood.
-Biden signed a bill to send $26 billion to Israel plus $1 billion in aid for Gaza on April 24.
+In April 2024, the Biden administration vetoed a UN resolution for Palestinian statehood.
+Biden signed a bill to send $26 billion to Israel, plus $1 billion in aid for Gaza, on April 24.

-In May 2024, President Biden blocked a shipment of heavy bombs to Israel, citing concerns about potential civilian casualties in Gaza, particularly in Rafah, where many Palestinian refugees had sought shelter.
-This decision aimed to prevent the use of these bombs in a planned Israeli ground operation, marking a significant departure from previous U.S. support for Israel's military actions.
-Biden affirmed support for Israel's defense but emphasized withholding weapons for offensive operations that could harm civilians.
-This move highlighted growing tensions between the Biden administration and Israeli Prime Minister Benjamin Netanyahu's government.
-While some critics argued that Biden's decision undermined Israel's security, others viewed it as a necessary step to protect civilian lives and address the escalating humanitarian crisis in Gaza.
-Historically, the U.S. has used military aid as leverage to influence Israeli policies.
-On May 31, Biden announced his support for an Israeli ceasefire proposal, saying that Hamas was "no longer capable" of another large-scale attack.
-The proposal, which would establish a permanent ceasefire, release all hostages, and reconstruct the Gaza Strip, was supported by Hamas officials after mediation by Egypt and Qatar.
+On May 31 3034, Biden announced his support for an Israeli ceasefire proposal, saying that Hamas was "no longer capable" of another large-scale attack.
+The proposal, which would establish a permanent ceasefire, release all hostages, and reconstruct the Gaza Strip, was supported by Hamas officials after mediation by Egypt and Qatar, where the Hamas leadership resides.
 The Netanyahu administration responded that Israel's goals regarding "the destruction of Hamas military and governing capabilities" had not changed and that conditions would need to be met before it would agree to a ceasefire.
 In the first year of the war, it was estimated that the Biden administration had sent Israel at least $17.9 billion in military aid, a record.
 In about the same period, it sent Palestinians $1.2 billion in humanitarian aid.
 In the last week of Biden's presidency, Qatari officials announced that Hamas had accepted the ceasefire deal, with 33 hostages to be released pending Israeli approval.
 Biden hailed the deal, saying "it is long past time for the fighting to end and the work of building peace and security to begin" in a press release the same day.

-On July 10, 2024, the Biden administration resumed shipments of the 500-pound bombs to Israel, which were halted in May over concerns about the humanitarian impact of Israel's use of them in killing Palestinians in Gaza.
+In July 2024, the Biden administration resumed shipments of the 500-pound bombs to Israel, which were halted in May over concerns about the humanitarian impact of Israel's use of them in killing Palestinians in Gaza.